 Our Cornwall Food Festivals Calendar has some great events to pop in your diary

 There is so much to do and see while on holiday in Cornwall and our guide is just the start of your memorable time in the county!
 For more information about Cornwall, be sure to take a look at our handbook where you will find a wide variety of local guides.
 Perhaps you might like to enjoy a relaxing pub walk in Cornwall or discover some of the most romantic places in Cornwall to take your loved one.
+There are some great extreme sports you can try too!
 We have even compiled a list of the best free things to do in Cornwall if you’re on a budget!

-And if you need somewhere to stay, we offer a superb collection of holiday cottages, hotels, B&Bs and holiday parks in Cornwall to make your next getaway a memorable one.
+And if you need somewhere to stay, we offer a superb collection of holiday cottages in Cornwall to make your next getaway a memorable one.